“What’s going on?” – quintessential Larry Gopnik

 “Though profoundly skeptical about the merits of instruction, A Serious Man does offer a kind of final lesson, a line of reasoning Larry the physics professor describes as the uncertainty principle, “It proves that we can’t ever really know what’s going on,” as Larry tells his students, “but even though you can’t figure anything out you will be responsible for it on the midterm.”
 This is A Serious Man’s punchline, the source of its comic/anguished mood.
 True wisdom is hidden from humans.
 Man cannot discern any justice in his rewards and punishments, nor does he attain any wisdom on the topic from his friends and neighbors.”

 Before continuing I need to point out that despite all this serious discussion, the film was hilarious.
-Its good-natured hilarity was the best part about it, perhaps as it is with life.
+Its good-natured hilarity was the best part about it, perhaps as it often is with life.

 From here on I don’t intend to directly explore themes in depth.
 Nor will I be discussing the plot in depth.
 Instead I’ll focus on illuminating characters and scenes, because therein lies the real wisdom and fun.
-But before moving on I’ll briefly examine one other theme that’s relevant to my ensuing analyses: simplicity.
+But before moving on I’ll briefly examine one other theme that’s relevant to my ensuing discussion: simplicity.

 Unfortunately, it seems, in order to authentically achieve a deserved state of simplicity in life, we must first go through ‘the existential ringer’ and experience the mandatory dreads of character refinement.

 Based on Sy’s recommendation in Larry’s dream, let’s imagine Sy has spoken with Marshak in the past, perhaps well before his wife died, and Marshak advised him in such a simple manner that maybe it led Sy to believe ‘life is really very simple’.
 This event may have been what established Sy’s false sense of security.
 Maybe Marshak even explicitly said, “It’s all very simple, Sy.
 Go live simply.”
-But to Marshak’s credit, I would assume that in his wisdom he was able to easily determine that Sy was no serious man – Sy Ableman is not capable of attaining genuine simplicity by way of virtuous experience.
+But to Marshak’s credit, I would assume that in his wisdom he was able to easily determine that Sy was no serious man, no, Sy Ableman is not capable of attaining genuine simplicity by way of virtuous experience.
 So Marshak settled on enabling Sy’s faulty thinking and fraudulent tendencies just to appease his sense of humanity.

 Whereas with Larry, in light of his denial, perhaps Marshak knew of him and maybe somehow sensed the nature of Larry’s troubles, and ultimately determined Larry was in fact a serious man, so instead of offering simple advice to temporarily comfort him, Marshak decided Larry must live through these troubles to gain genuine wisdom so that he could eventually attain merited simplicity.

 Marshak attempted to do Larry a huge favor by not advising him in lieu of doing him a small favor by superficially alleviating his current troubles.
-Marshak determined Larry was a good-natured, hopeful person so he opted for what he determined to be the best form of help which was not creating any delusions to temporarily ease Larry’s pain.
+Marshak determined Larry was a good-natured, hopeful person, so he opted for what he determined to be the best form of help which was not creating any delusions to temporarily ease Larry’s pain.

 Now’s a good time to share some insights from the post “What Does this Movie Mean?” from the blog This Ruthless World.
-Although I’m clearly writing from a different perspective, and of different style, and although I don’t entirely agree with the post’s rather bitter conclusions, I really appreciate the author’s substance and I tend to agree with a central premise:
+Although I’m clearly writing from a different perspective, and of a different style, and although I don’t entirely agree with the post’s rather bitter conclusions, I really appreciate the author’s substance and I tend to agree with a central premise:

 “Religion is bullshit. … [Nachtner] tells Larry a long, mystery-laden story, the point of which is that there is no point; his ultimate advice is that Larry should stop trying to understand things.
 This is a perfectly reasonable position for Nachter to take: what better way to rationalize his own incompetence and lack of understanding? … The third, and oldest, rabbi, Marshak, has barricaded himself off from the world … The only words we ever hear Rabbi Marshak utter are lyrics from a Jefferson Airplane song … This is the distillation of the wisdom he had collected and analyzed over a lifetime: be a good person; find somebody to love.
 Nothing else matters, and Marshak, unlike his younger colleagues, is tired of pretending.
 He is no longer interested in theology.
 The “truth” has turned out to be lies, and his happiness has ebbed away.
 His congregants, however, interpret his detachment as a sign of religious enlightenment.”

-Clive’s father: the scene with Clive’s father was perfectly characteristic of Larry’s buoyant earnestness.
+Clive’s father: the scene with Clive’s father was perfectly characteristic of Larry’s humility.
 As usual Larry is patient and polite yet uncomfortable and confused.
 Upon Larry’s plea, “It doesn’t make sense“, Clive’s father asserts what may be the most annoying words for Larry to hear at this juncture: “Please, accept the mystery.”

 Here’s a man who has been crafting The Mentaculus, “a probability map of the universe”.
 In it he’s produced a brilliant array of intricate formulas and equations and diagrams in a profoundly calculated effort to essentially solve life.
 But even as the Mentaculus proves to be grounbreakingly accurate in its application, it has also proven to be fruitless — actually a producer of rotten fruit.
 Arthur’s only “successful” endeavor spawned by the Mentaculus has come from illegal gambling, a stint that ultimately led him somewhere worse than nowhere.

 Rabbi Scott: Judging by his teeny cluttered office, we can establish a pretty clear picture of his young mind.
 His naive but determined counseling affords him only the cheap proposal, “You have to see these things as expressions of God’s will.
 You don’t have to like it of course.”
 And Larry, appeasing the goodhearted rabbi with a bit of levity, kindly replies, “The boss isn’t always right but he’s always the boss.”
 It’s now readily clear to Larry, as he suspected, that Rabbi Scott can’t really tell him anything he doesn’t already know.
 Rabbi Scott finally (and hilariously) circles back to his wholesome prop, “Just look at that parking lot Larry.”
 With obvious self-doubt in his tone, the rabbi just now realizes his lame metaphor isn’t relevant or helpful, to Larry or to himself, or to us.
+But it is funny.

 Rabbi Nachtner: Nachtner is a grownup version of Rabbi Scott and a premature version of Marshak.
 He doesn’t insinuate or claim that all our troubles are a matter of perspective, nor does he virtuously promote genuine simplicity: Nachtner pretentiously promotes a sort of non-complicatedness, but he does so in an inadvertently nihilistic manner.
-He’s not really a nihilist, he’s more of a hedonist, if only as result of reveling in his local authority.
+He’s not really a nihilist, he’s more of a hedonist, if only as a result of reveling in his local authority.
 Nachtner says, “These questions that are bothering you Larry – maybe they’re like a toothache.
 We feel them for awhile, then they go away.”
 Well that sure is sweet.
-But actually, these questions regarding deep existential meaning do not just go away, they tend to plague us throughout our conscious lives.
+But actually, these questions regarding deep existential meaning do not just go away, in fact they tend to plague us throughout our conscious lives.
 Of course a dentist could never rationally claim, ‘These toothaches, they’re like existential problems.
 They go away.’
 Questions of Larry’s nature, like “Why does [God] make us feel the questions if he’s not gonna give us any answers?”, do not come about like a toothache, nor will they subside like a toothache.
-And they’re a lot more unsettling, and there’s no dentist to go see, only a rabbi, apparently, whose attempt at relief is merely suggesting that our primordial curiosities are like toothaches.
+They’re a lot more unsettling, and there’s no dentist to go see, only a rabbi, apparently, whose attempt at relief is merely suggesting that our primordial curiosities are like a fleeting mouth pain.

 – I could be off base about a lot of this.
 But hey, we can never really know what’s going on.